toiretto/pinoycubers/readme.md

 ## Maintainers

-This code is maintained by Aivan Reigh Monceller of [Pinoy Cubers Association](https://www.facebook.com/groups/PINOYCUBERS/)
+This code is maintained by Aivan Monceller of [Pinoy Cubers Association](https://www.facebook.com/groups/PINOYCUBERS/)

 ### License